SUCCESS Academy

 SUCCESS Academy (Southern Utah Center for Computer, Engineering and Science Students) is an early college high school based in Cedar City, Utah, United States.
-SUCCESS Academy has three campuses, one located at Southern Utah University (SUU) in the Iron County School District, one at Utah Tech University in the Washington County School District.
+SUCCESS Academy has two campuses, one located at Southern Utah University (SUU) in the Iron County School District, one at Utah Tech University in the Washington County School District.

 History

 The Southern Utah Center for Computer, Engineering and Science Students, commonly known as SUCCESS Academy, was founded in 2005.
 SUCCESS Academy is a charter school sponsored by the Iron County School District.
 SUCCESS Academy was selected by the Utah Partnership to participate in an Early College High School grant.
 The grant money was provided by the Bill and Melinda Gates Foundation.

 SUCCESS Academy currently has two school locations.
 The first is located in Cedar City, Utah on the Southern Utah University campus.
 The second is in St. George on the Utah Tech University campus.

 SUU SUCCESS Academy first opened their doors in August 2005.
 They were originally located in the SUU Science Building.
 They are currently located in the Multipurpose Building on SUU campus.
 SUU SUCCESS started with 9th and 10th grade students but is currently open to 9th-12th graders.

-UT SUCCESS Academy opened in August 2006 and is currently open to 10th - 12th graders.
-They are currently located in the Technology building at UTU.
-UT SUCCESS Academy students may attend college classes besides within the Technology building in their 11th grade year with special permission.
-This is in addition to 12th grade on campus classes that the students may take.
-UT SUCCESS Academy students also participate in the SUU Regional Science fair and regularly sends students to the Intel International Science Fair (ISEF).
-Some of these students have gone one to be quite successful.

-ACE Academy was a SUCCESS Academy school with a tech focus.
-This school is now joined with UT SUCCESS at the Technology Building, and there is a tech track offered at that location, as well as the standard classes UT SUCCESS offers.